The SPIDER Reconstruction Engine

 Using an external project database

-Some other graphical tools
+Some usefull graphical tools

 Spire is designed to simplify running projects that consist of numerous SPIDER procedure files.
 Users who are new to SPIDER can quickly start processing electron micrographs.
 Spire provides a convenient environment for testing and debugging procedure files.
 However, Spire does not deal with program correctness per se - it simply runs your SPIDER procedure files, and saves a list of output files to a project file.

 Note: Spire requires SPIDER version 13 or later.

 The graphical interface is organized around dialogs, windows with buttons linked to SPIDER procedure files.
 Dialogs list a set of conceptually related procedure files, e.g., they may be organized around project subdirectories.

 External databaseAlthough Spire maintains an internal "database" of executed procedure files and their outputs, it may be interfaced to an external project database if your laboratory has one.
 While the Python coding depends entirely on the details of your local database, an API (Application Program Interface) is provided, along with example code for a MySQL project database.
 See Using an external database with Spire for details.